anton-io/ethglobal-internet-astronaut/README.md

 The central idea is to sell digital tickets, called "Stars," to raise sufficient funds, and once all Stars are sold, a winner is chosen.
 The winner secures a spot in an astronaut training program, turning their dream of space travel into reality.

+### Live Demo

+Currently, there is a live demo available at https://InternetAstronaut.com.
+This demo uses a Flow testnet, that provides free tokes through their faucet as described below.

 ### How does it work

 1. **The Stars (NFTs as Tickets):**